 Hi there!
-My name is Kathleen Morris and I am a primary school teacher in Geelong, Victoria, Australia.
+My name’s Kathleen Morris and I’m a primary school teacher in Geelong, Victoria, Australia.

-Along my blogging journey, I became particularly interested in global collaboration.
-The experience of connecting and collaborating with teachers and students from all corners of the globe really enriched the education of both my students and myself.
+While exploring blogging, I became particularly interested in global collaboration.
+I’ve had so many priceless experiences connecting and collaborating with teachers and students from all corners of the globe.

 This award allowed me to present at the world’s largest educational technology conference, ISTE.
 This experience, and particularly presenting with California teacher, Linda Yollis, was certainly a career highlight.